Jacob F. Jacobson

 Jacob F. Jacobson (January 13, 1849 - April 19, 1938) was an American businessman and politician.

 Jacobson was born in Ryfylke, Rogaland, Norway and emigrated to the United States in 1857.
 He moved to Dover Township, Fayette County, Iowa and then settled in Madison, Lac qui Parle County, Minnesota in 1871 with his wife and family.
 He was an agriculture implement dealer.
 Jacobson served as the Lac qui Parle County Auditor and was the president of the Lac qui Parle County Agriculture Society.
 Jacobson served in the Minnesota House of Representatives in 1889 and 1890 and from 1893 to 1902.
 He was a Republican.

+In 1908, Jacobson ran for governor against incumbent John Albert Johnson, but lost.

 Jacobson died at his home in Madison, Minnesota.